 The program offers up to 45 months of education benefits.
 These benefits may be used for degree and certificate programs, apprenticeship, and on-the-job training.
 If you are a spouse, you may take a correspondence course.
 Remedial, deficiency, and refresher courses may be approved under certain circumstances.

-Award amount is based on current VA pay rate for fulltime or parttime.
+Award amount is based on current VA pay rate for full-time or part-time enrollment.

-- VA determines has a service-connected permanent and total disability; and
+- The VA determines has a service-connected permanent and total disability; and

 Need-based Aid: No

 Award Amount: based on current VA pay rate

 This aid is for eligible veterans and dependents